dafzor/swlfpn/notes.md

 _Intentions: Grenades are a major component of rifle damage, wasting it is already penalty enough.
 Has a curiosity [actual grenade launcher rounds don't arm themselves until they travel 14 to 27 meters](https://en.wikipedia.org/wiki/M203_grenade_launcher#Rounds), so they would never explode on the user._

+### Elementalism Focus

+* New gimick, Elemental dynamo.
+Elemental attacks give you a damage multiplier that diminishes over 10s.
+Using a different elements will refresh your multiplier to full power.
+Each element will only refresh your multiplier once every 10s.
+* New passive, Scholar.
+Offhand weapon attacks and gadgets will count as an element.

+_Intentions: I honestly don't think a simple fix would be able to make the overheat mechanic more enjoyable.
+As such this is just the best I could come up with to try and replace it.
+It would still require a full rework of passives and abilities which i've not included._

 ## Scenarios

 * Scenario hazards and reinforcements fixed per scenario and changed every day on the reset.